xiaoouwang/websiteSourcecode/content/post/scraping_02_advancedParsing/index.md

     <tr class="gift" id="gift5"><td>
     Mystery Box
     </td><td>
-    If you love suprises, this mystery box is for you!
+    If you love surprises, this mystery box is for you!
 Do not place on light-colored surfaces.
 May cause oil staining. <span class="excitingNote">Keep your friends guessing!</span>
     </td><td>
     $1.50
     </td><td>